Introduction

 Back to navigational menu entry 32

-Summary: Headings and/or labels should be sufficiently clear.
+Summary: Headings (on webpages and for documents of various types) and/or labels are not required but if used should be sufficiently clear.

 Detection : While the free WAVE, AChecker, and other accessibility checkers can detect improper heading markup language, headings and labels should be manually reviewed for clarity.